RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Related Work

-Moreover, in order to enhance the ability of feature representation, different channel extracts different semantic information, then channel-wise attention mechanism assigns the weight to the channel that is highly responsive to the salient object.
+Moreover, in order to enhance the ability of feature representation, then channel-wise attention mechanism assigns the weight to the channel that is highly responsive to the salient object.
 Some details in the background are inevitably introduced when the saliency map is generated with low-level features.
-Taking advantages of high-level features, spatial-wise attention mechanism removes some backgrounds,thus highlights foreground area, which benefits salient object detection.
+Taking advantages of high-level features, spatial-wise attention mechanism removes some backgrounds, thus highlights foreground area, which benefits salient object detection.